kamatama41/terraform-provider-utravis/README.md

 A Terraform provider to interact with [Travis CI](https://travis-ci.com/) resources.

 ## Prerequisites
-- Terraform (tested on 0.11.3)
+- Terraform (tested on 0.11.13)

 ## Installation
 This is a [Third party plugin](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins), so you have to install it manually.

 Download plugin from GitHub releases and unarchive it.
-That's it!
+That's all!
 ```sh
 $ latest=$(curl -s https://api.github.com/repos/kamatama41/terraform-provider-unofficial-travis/releases/latest | jq -r ".name")
 $ os=$(uname | tr '[:upper:]' '[:lower:]')